maksanovich/linkedin_extension/README.md

-# BotCsgoroll
- bot do csgoroll
+# Linkedin Scraping by Chrome Extension